 This mission statement covers the purpose, positioning and perception pillars.
 Of course, Coinbase have done their work on the other brand pillars too, and have become the brand name in crypto exchanges.

-Before sustainability was a buzzword for business, Patagonia had made it part of their core values.
+Before sustainability was an essential buzzword for business, Patagonia had made it part of their core values.
 And their mission statement underlines this.

 From Patagonia’s core values: